Localization and topological transitions in generalized non-Hermitian SSH models: Phase diagram

-In order to characterize the localization of an normalized state $u_{n}(x_m)$, the inverse of the participation ratio ($\text{IPR}_{n}$) is defined as For an extended state, $\text{IPR}_{n}$ is of the order $1/L$, whereas it approaches to $1$ for a localized state.
-When $v_{n}$ is used to calculate $\text{IPR}_{n}$, the conclusions remain unchanged.
-In order to characterize the localization of the whole system, the mean inverse of the participation ratio $\overline{\text{IPR}}=\sum_{n}{\text{IPR} _{n}}/L$ is defined.
+can be used to characterize the localization of a normalized state $u_{n}(x_m)$.
+For an extended state, $\text{IPR}_{n}$ is of the order $1/L$, whereas it approaches to $1$ for a localized state.
+When $v_{n}$ is used to calculate $ \text{IPR}_{n}$, the conclusions remain unchanged. the localization of the whole system can be characterized by the mean inverse of the participation ratio

-To study the localization of nontrivial topological phase, we calculate $\text{IPR}_{1}$ corresponding to the lowest $|E^2_n|$ shown in Fig. \ref{phase_transition} (a).
-As a demonstration of the topological phase, we also plot zero-energy number versus $V$ in (b).
-In the low $V$ region near $V_{\text{L},1}=e^{-\alpha} (t_{2}-\gamma_2)=0.4469$, a dip $V\simeq 0.45$ dives in Fig. \ref{phase_transition} (a).
-The appearance of the dip (delocalization) accompanying the topological transition is due to the localization competition between nontrivial edge states and the disorders.
+We calculate $ \text{IPR}_{1}$ corresponding to the lowest $|E_{n}^{2}|$ shown in Fig. \ref {phase_transition} (a) to understand the localization of the nontrivial topological phase.
+As a demonstration of the topological phase, we also plot the zero-energy number versus $V$ in Fig. \ref{phase_transition} (a).
+In the low $V$ region near $V_{\text{T},-}=e^{-\alpha }(t_{2}-\gamma )=0.4469$, a dip $V\approx 0.45$ dives in Fig. \ref{phase_transition} (a).
+The appearance of the dip (delocalization) accompanying the topological transition is due to the localization competition between the nontrivial edge states and the disorders.
 The competition leads to the most extended case of the particle distributions (the smallest $\text{IPR}_{1}$) in the transition point.
-As expected, the zero-energy edge states [Fig. \ref{phase_transition} (c$_{1}$) and (c$_{2}$)] indicate the system in the topological nontrivial phase when $V<V_{\text{T},+}$.
-Further increasing $ V>e^{-\alpha}(t_{2}-\gamma_2)$, the system has been in the Anderson localization phase.
-We get the other transition point $V_{ \text{L},-}=e^{-\alpha}(t_{2}+\gamma_2) $.
-In the strong disorder region $V \sim V_{\text{L},-}=0.8938$, the other dip appears at $V = 0.89$ due to the the Anderson localization only.
+As expected, the zero-energy edge states [Fig. \ref{phase_transition} (c$_{1}$) and (c$_{2}$)] indicate the system in the topological nontrivial phase when $V<V_{\text{T},-}$.
+When $V>V_{\text{T},-}$, the edge state (nontrivial topological phase) is breakdown.
+Further increasing $V>V_{\text{T },+}=e^{-\alpha }(t_{2}+\gamma )=0.8938$, the edge state cannot exist.
+However, the other dip appears at $V=0.89$ in Fig. \ref{phase_transition} (a) and (b).
+As the result, the topological transition point is $V_{\text{T} ,-}=e^{-\alpha }(t_{2}-\gamma )$.
+The consistence of the above numerical result with the formulae $V_{\text{T },-}$ verifies that the topological transition accompanies the breakdown of the zero-energy edge state, and the large non-Hermitian parameters $\alpha $ and $\gamma $ are all detrimental to the topological transition.